 Teacher – a job, or a mission?

-You know, the competition for elementary teacher jobs is not as high as for some other positions, such as manager, customer assistant or sales representative.
-However, survey conducted in the US showed that at least six people are interviewed for every single elementary teacher job opening.
+As a matter of fact, the competition for elementary teacher jobs is not as high as for some other positions, such as manager, customer assistant or sales representative.
+However, survey conducted in the US showed that in average six people are interviewed for every single elementary teacher job opening.
 Can you be the one of six who gets the job?
-In order to make it happen, you will need to present yourself as someone who understand the importance of this job and you will need to give good answers to all their questions.
-Are you ready?
+In order to make it happen, you will need to present yourself as someone who understands the importance of the position.
+Your answers to the questions of the interviewing panel should reflect it.

 Questions they typically use in an interview